 Today, I want to begin talking about the story of David and Goliath, which happens to be one of the most famous and taught passages in the Bible.
-However, contrary to popular belief, I don’t think this account is a miracle story as much as it is a moral story.
-That said, before we dive into learning about the characters in the account, I want to offer some historical background.
+However, contrary to popular belief, I don’t think this tale is a miracle story as much as it is a moral story.
+That said, before we dive into learning about the characters in the account, here’s some important historical background.
 Though they were under the Lordship of Almighty God, the Jews wanted a king so as to be more like the other nations of the earth — they desired to have a human figurehead to represent them.
-Commissioned to appoint their first ruler, the prophet Samuel chose Saul — the most “kingly” person in all of Israel — for the job.
-He was the best looking man in the land; in fact, he was probably a head taller than everyone else, so his appearance was regal and rather George Washington-esque.
-He was a logical choice to be king, and at the beginning of his reign, the Holy Spirit came upon him and he governed with wisdom.
+Commissioned to appoint their first ruler, the prophet Samuel chose Saul — the most “kingly” person in all of Israel.
+He was the best looking man in the land; in fact, he was probably a head taller than everyone else, and his appearance was regal and George Washington-esque.
+For this reason, he was a logical choice to be king, and at the beginning of his reign, the Holy Spirit came upon him and he governed with wisdom.
 However, as the years went on, he became arrogant, jealous, and bloodthirsty.
 No longer did his good looks or brawn matter, for he succumbed to the perilous temptation of pride.
 As perfectly cut out as he was to lead, King Saul proved that outward appearance meant nothing compared to inner character.